Code-Institute-Submissions/farescalculator/README.md

 The challenge is to take data stored in Excel files and bring them to the public.

-And so the Journey planner was conceived.
+And so the Fares Calculator was conceived.
 This project is hopefully just the beginning.

 ### Content